 At AnswersNow, we are doing everything we can to support parents during these difficult times.

-- For a limited time, we’re going to offer a full-month of free support with an ability to cancel any time.
+- We're offering support with a 30-day guarantee with an ability to cancel any time.
+If you're not satisfied after your first month with us, you can get your money back.
 This enables any parent or caregiver to get connected to a personal board-certified clinician - today.

 - Additionally, we’re opening up "Parent Support University."
 We'll be offering free weekly webinars through Facebook on topics you can use NOW.